vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-connect.md

     !!! note

-        When NebulaGraph and Explorer are deployed on the same machine, you must enter the IP address of the machine, but not `127.0.0.1` or `localhost`, in the **Host** field.
+      - When NebulaGraph and Explorer are deployed on the same machine, you must enter the IP address of the machine, but not `127.0.0.1` or `localhost`, in the **Host** field.
+      - When connecting a NebulaGraph database on a new tab, The new session will overwrite the sessions of the old TAB.
+If you need to log in to multiple NebulaGraph databases at the same time, you can use different browsers or non-trace mode.

   - **Username** and **Password**: Fill in the log in account according to the [authentication settings](../../7.data-security/1.authentication/1.authentication.md) of NebulaGraph.